El-Vo/higherlower/ReadMe.md

 - `backend` at [`http://localhost:5000` (click)](http://localhost:5000),
 - `postgresql` database at [`http://localhost:5432` (click)](http://localhost:5432).

-In case one of the dependencies was not started, you will find error messages in the same `terminal` that was used to issue `docker compose up --force-recreate`
+In case one of the dependencies was not started, you will find error messages in the same `terminal` that was used to issue `docker compose up`

 To __shut down__ the project, open a `terminal` in your projects root-folder and then run the following command:
 ```bash